Qualia6/morphframe/README.md

 - High quality UX (it mustn't be annoying to use)
 - Keyframe/Slide based (immediatly obvious how any part will look at all times) (like a presentaiton with slides)
 - Morph between each frame intelegently (minimally configurable - any configuration must be viewable in the frame selector on the side)
-- More complex animations possible with armatures (groups will be a type of armature)
+- More complex animations possible with groups/controlers & embeded scenes